Disney Parks Christmas Day Parade: Hosts and entertainers

 Hosts Derek Hough and Julianne Hough with Mickey Guyton at Walt Disney World and Jesse Palmer at Disneyland.
 Entertainers: Ariana DeBose, Chrissy Metz, The Smashing Pumpkins, Michael Bolton, Meg Donnelly, Iam Tongi, the Broadway and North American Tour casts of Disney's Aladdin.
+Since this was the 40th anniversary of the parade, performance clips of previous years were shown featuring Gwen Stefani (2018), Mary J. Blige and David Foster (2013) and NSYNC (1998), and interviews with former Parade hosts such as Joan London, Kelly Ripa and Ryan Seacrest reminiscing about the times they hosted.